Strawberry Ricotta cake

 (Note: this is a quick description, the full recipe is at the bottom of the page)

-- Add the ricotta, lemon zest and vanilla extract and stir until smooth.
+• Add the ricotta, lemon zest, and vanilla, and stir until smooth.

-- Pour the batter into a baking pan, I used this 9 x 3 inch deep.
+• Pour half of the batter into a baking pan.
+I used this 9 x 3 inch deep.

 Strawberry ricotta cake ingredients

-RICOTTA: Whole milk ricotta is best.
-Its fat content and moisture improve your cake texture.
+Ricotta: Whole milk ricotta is best.
+Its fat and moisture content improve your cake’s texture.
 I used 1 cup/250 grams of ricotta (they don’t sell 15-oz containers here in the UK).
-But if you buy a large container of ricotta, check below how to use up your leftovers!
+But if you buy a large container of ricotta, check below for how to use up your leftovers!

-SUGAR: The recipe calls for only 1/2 cup, which is just a fraction of the amount of sugar used in regular cakes.
-But you can save yourself that extra cup of sugar with such beautiful ingredients, and you won’t miss out on deliciousness!
+Sugar: The recipe calls for only 1/2 cup, just a fraction of the amount used in regular cakes.
+But you can save yourself that extra sugar with such beautiful ingredients, and you won’t miss out on deliciousness!

-VANILLA + LEMON ZEST: Their lovely flavors shine in this cake!
+Lemon zest + vanilla: their lovely flavors shine in this cake!
 You can use only zest or vanilla if that’s all you have, but don’t skip both.

-MEASURE THE INGREDIENTS CORRECTLY: A kitchen scale is always the best option.
-If you use cups, it’s important you don’t scoop the flour out of the bag with your measuring cup because you could end up with more flour than you need.
-Use a spoon to transfer the flour from the bag into the measuring cup instead of using the back of a knife to level off the top.
-I find this post helpful to explain this spoon & level method.
+3. Measuring the ingredients using a kitchen scale is always the best option.
+If you use cups, don’t scoop the flour into your measuring cup from the bag.
+Use a spoon to transfer the flour from the bag into the measuring cup, rather than leveling it off.
+I find this post helpful in explaining the spoon & level method.

-OVEN: Make sure you preheat the oven and, let me state the obvious, do not open the oven door for the first 25 minutes (at least).
+4. Preheat the oven.
+The rising requires a stable oven temperature.
+And let me state the obvious: do not open the oven door for the first 25 minutes.

 How to use leftover ricotta?

-I’ve got you covered.
 If you buy a large container of ricotta, I promise you won’t have leftover ricotta in the fridge.
-These terrific recipes are perfect to use the versatile, creamy ricotta:
+Check out more ricotta recipes below!

 If you make this strawberry ricotta cake or have a question, let me know by leaving a comment.
 I would love to hear from you! x